jekil/hardentheworld/Applications/Apple_Mail/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If this options is enabled Mail automatically downloads all attachments for your email account in Mail.
-It is suggested to keep the control over what is downloaded so disable this option.
+It is suggested to keep the control over what is downloaded so disable this option, automatically download attacchments is pretty dangerous, just think to someone sending you an email with an image on a controlled server, he could be able to track your IP address.

-To disable automatic attachments download, go to:
+It is suggested to disable automatic attachments download, go to:

     Open Apple Mail  ⇒ Accounts ⇒ Select your mail account ⇒ Advanced